iceshard-engine/engine/README.md

 This will build the engine in the ReleaseDebug configuration for the host platform.

-## CI (GitHub Actions)
+## GitHub Actions CI

-Currently using GitHubs Actions service for CI, it's till in beta so it might fail sometimes.
+Currently this project using the **GitHub Actions** service for CI.

-- Build try with all conan packages prebuild.
-- Another try with SDL2 having a version bump on the repository
+Builds are there mostly for validation and will be expanded with new targets as time goes.

 ## Aknowledgements